alstjgg/TIL/Papers/Distributed Representations of Words and Phrases and their Compositionality.md

 ![image.png](https://raw.githubusercontent.com/alstjgg/alstjgg.github.io/master/Distributed%20Representations%20of%20Words%20and%20Phrases%20and%20their%20Compositionality/hierarchical%20softmax%20binary%20tree.PNG)

-The tree has W words as leaves, and each node represents the relative transition probabilities of its child nodes.
+The tree(which works as the outer layer of the network) has W words as leaves, and each node represents the relative transition probabilities of its child nodes.
-A random walk, or decision process, can be defined to assign a probability to each word by the computing the production of
+A random walk, or decision process, can be defined to assign a probability to each word by the computing the production of every inner node on the path.

 That is, *P(w_O|w_I)* can be defined as below.